Nipace/CRM-test-/README.md

 ### Testing
 - **Run Test** ```php artisan test```

-***Warning : Test contains refresh database show configure phpunit.xml with sqlite and memmory.
-If you wanna use Mysql please donot use your own db you will lose all the datas rather use testdb***
+***Warning : Test contains refresh database so, configure phpunit.xml with sqlite and memmory.
+If you wanna use Mysql please donot use your own db you will lose all the data rather use testdb***